 - 1. Identify migrant students and assess their educational and related health and social needs. - 2.
-Provide a full range of services to migrant students through appropriate local, State and federal educational programs, including applicable Title I programs, special education, gifted education, vocational education, language programs, counseling programs, and elective classes. - 3.
-Provide migrant children with full and appropriate opportunities to meet the same challenging State academic standards that all children are expected to meet. - 4.
+Provide a full range of services to migrant students including applicable Title I programs, special education, gifted education, vocational education, language programs, counseling programs, and elective classes - 3.
+Provide migrant children with the opportunity to meet the same statewide assessment standards that all children are expected to meet. - 4.
 Provide advocacy and outreach programs to migrant children and their families and professional development for District staff. - 5.
-Provide programs, activities, and procedures for the engagement of parents/guardians and family members of migrant students in an understandable format and language.
+Provide parents/guardians an opportunity for meaningful participation in the program.

-Migrant Education Program for Parent/Guardian and Family Member Engagement
+Migrant Education Program for Parents/Guardians Involvement

-Parents/guardians and family members of migrant students will be involved in and regularly consulted about the development, implementation, operation, and evaluation of the migrant program.
+Parents/guardians of migrant students will be involved in and regularly consulted about the development, implementation, operation, and evaluation of the migrant program.